Digital Signal Processing

 Comment:

-Mandatory prerequisites for the final oral exam are at least 50% achieved on the midterm and on the final exam combined, and at least 50% on the laboratory.
+Mandatory prerequisites for the oral exam include achieving at least 50% on the written exams (either the midterm and final exam combined, or the comprehensive exam) and at least 50% on the laboratory exercises.

-A minimum of 4 points is required to pass the final oral exam.
+A minimum of 4 points is required to pass the oral exam.

 Week by Week Schedule